Energy density: In energy storage and fuels

-In energy storage applications the energy density relates the energy in an energy store to the volume of the storage facility, e.g. the fuel tank.
-The higher the energy density of the fuel, the more energy may be stored or transported for the same amount of volume.
 Given the high energy density of gasoline, the exploration of alternative media to store the energy of powering a car, such as hydrogen or battery, is strongly limited by the energy density of the alternative medium.
 The same mass of lithium-ion storage, for example, would result in a car with only 2% the range of its gasoline counterpart.
-If sacrificing the range is undesirable, it becomes necessary to carry that much more fuel.
+If sacrificing the range is undesirable, much more storage volume is necessary.
+Alternative options are discussed for energy storage to increase energy density and decrease charging time, such as supercapacitors.